aaronDev28/Bangalore_House_Price_Prediction_oneAPI/README.md

   <li><b>Expected outcomes:</b> The project aims to provide a reliable solution to an essential problem in the real estate industry and be useful to anyone interested in buying or selling properties in Bangalore.</li>
 </ul>

-Buying a home is one of the most significant investments that people make in their lifetime.
-It is a complex decision that requires careful consideration of various factors, such as location, size, and amenities.
-However, the most crucial factor that influences the decision-making process is the price.

-Our project aims to provide potential homebuyers in Bangalore with a reliable machine learning-based model to predict home prices accurately.
-By leveraging the power of data, we can create a predictive model that takes into account various factors that influence property prices, such as location, proximity to essential facilities, market trends, and more.

-Our motivation for this project is to empower potential homebuyers with the right information to make an informed decision.
-By providing accurate price predictions, we can help them make smarter decisions, avoid overpaying, and negotiate better deals.
-This project can also benefit real estate agents and property developers who can use the model to estimate prices for their properties and make informed decisions about their investments.

-We hope that this project will be useful to anyone interested in buying or selling properties in Bangalore and provide a reliable solution to an essential problem in the real estate industry

 # What It Does ![image](https://user-images.githubusercontent.com/72274851/218503394-b52dfcc9-0620-4f44-94f5-46a09a5cc970.png)
+<h2>Project Description</h2>

-Bengaluru House Prediction is an advanced machine learning model that predicts the estimated home price based on various features such as square feet, bedroom, bathroom, location, and more.
-It is designed to provide accurate and reliable price predictions for potential homebuyers in Bangalore.

-The project follows a robust data science process, including data loading and cleaning, outlier detection and removal, feature engineering, dimensionality reduction, and hyperparameter tuning using GridSearchCV and k-fold cross-validation.
-The result is a highly accurate and efficient machine learning model that can handle large datasets and deliver precise predictions.
+<p>"Bengaluru House Prediction" is an advanced machine learning model that predicts the estimated home price based on various features such as square feet, bedroom, bathroom, location, and more.
+It follows a robust data science process, including data loading and cleaning, outlier detection and removal, feature engineering, dimensionality reduction, and hyperparameter tuning using GridSearchCV and k-fold cross-validation.

-To make the project more user-friendly, we have developed a sleek and intuitive user interface using HTML, CSS, and JavaScript.
-The user interface allows users to input the necessary features and receive an instant price prediction.
-It also provides various visualizations to help users understand the factors that influence the predicted price.

 The project is built on a Python Flask server that consumes the trained machine learning model and exposes HTTP endpoints for various requests.
-This enables seamless integration with other applications and systems.
-Additionally, the project uses a pickle file to store the trained model, making it easy to deploy and use in various environments.
+Additionally, it uses a pickle file to store the trained model.</p>
+<h2>User Interface</h2>
+<p>The project features a sleek and intuitive user interface using HTML, CSS, and JavaScript.
+It allows users to input the necessary features and receive an instant price prediction.
+The user interface also provides various visualizations to help users understand the factors that influence the predicted price.</p>
+<h2>Benefits</h2>

-Overall, Bengaluru House Prediction is a powerful tool that can benefit potential homebuyers, real estate agents, and property developers.
+<p>Bengaluru House Prediction is a powerful tool that can benefit potential homebuyers, real estate agents, and property developers.
 It empowers users with the right information to make informed decisions, negotiate better deals, and avoid overpaying.
-The project also demonstrates the power of data science in solving real-world problems and provides a robust framework for developing similar machine learning applications.
+The project also demonstrates the power of data science in solving real-world problems and provides a robust framework for developing similar machine learning applications.</p>

 # How We built it ![image](https://user-images.githubusercontent.com/72274851/218502434-f6e66043-0db0-4f85-b7f4-f33b2d33df1f.png)